Best Non-Clinical Jobs for Doctors in 2026 - Jobslly Blog

 Global pharma leaders

-Pros: Highest-paying entry point into pharma jobs for doctors, no night duties, strong long-term career trajectory into Medical Affairs leadership.
+Pros: it is the highest-paying entry point job into pharma for doctors, a job with no night duties, a strong long-term career trajectory into Medical Affairs leadership.

-Cons: Requires frequent travel; introverts may find the constant stakeholder engagement draining.
+Cons: It requires you to travel frequently, the constant stakeholder engagement can be draining for an introverted person.
 Therapeutic area knowledge takes 6–12 months to build at depth.

-How to get your first role: Identify one therapeutic area aligned with your clinical background.
-Follow MSLs on LinkedIn, attend their public webinars, and apply to pharma companies' Medical Affairs divisions directly.
-An MSL certification course strengthens your application significantly.
+How to get your first role: To get your first role you need to Identify one therapeutic area aligned with your clinical background.
+After analysing your therapeutic area you need to follow MSLs on LinkedIn, attend their public webinars, and also need to apply to pharma companies' Medical Affairs divisions directly.
+In this whole process an MSL certification course strengthens your application significantly.

-Who hires : All pharmaceutical companies maintain PV units.
-CROs with PV practices include IQVIA, Parexel, Syneos Health, and PRA Health Sciences.
-India-specific companies like Strides Pharma and Glenmark also recruit actively.
+Who Hires: All pharmaceutical companies maintain PV units.
+CROs which have PV units and practice IQVIA, Parexel, Syneos Health, and PRA Health Sciences.
+There are many India-specific companies like Strides Pharma and Glenmark who are also recruiting actively in 2026.

-Minimum eligibility: MBBS is sufficient for entry-level roles.
-GCP (Good Clinical Practice) training and a short PV certification course substantially improve employability.
+Minimum Eligibility: Having a MBBS degree is sufficient for the entry-level roles.
+GCP (Good Clinical Practice) training and a short PV certification course will substantially improve your chances for employability.
 No MD required.

 Experience Level